PatrickD321/bikesharing/README.md

 ![Age_usage_and_bike_repairs](https://user-images.githubusercontent.com/78861458/119279509-33310200-bbfa-11eb-84b2-a253b5793553.png)

 The area under the curve gives the amount of people that uses Citi Bike services, the x-axis gives the year that each user were born.
 Folks the are between the ages of 24 to 34 are the higgest user of the services.
-To keep the services up and running, bikes with the highest amount of usage most be identified and taken out of service for maintenance.
-The variable color map with red being on the high end of the spectrum provides for all bikes since each bike has an unique id number
+To keep the services up and running, bikes with the highest amount of usage must be identified and taken out of service for maintenance.
+The variable color map with red being on the high end of the spectrum has the unique number for all bikes.

 [link to workbook](https://public.tableau.com/profile/patrick.dawson#!/vizhome/DesMoinesandManhattanBikeSharing/DesMoinesandManhattanBikeSharingServices?publish=yes)

+### Summary